solita/solita.github.com/_posts/2025-11-14-cing-the-web-lambda.md

 ## Getting a proper image

-For making a custom runtime, we need to compile our C code in an environment that is compatible with the AWS Lambda image.
+To make a custom runtime, we need to compile our C code in an environment that is compatible with the AWS Lambda image.

 The easiest way to do this is to just make our own Docker image for building: